PnS2019/pns2019.github.com/session_04.md

 [![CoLab](https://img.shields.io/badge/Reproduce%20in-CoLab-yellow.svg?style=flat-square)](https://colab.research.google.com/drive/1YSAIeyvisZXIp91qUGvGHjgCWoOVtvLg)

-In last session, we discussed how a filter in ConvNet can be used to produce feature map.
-The process of applying a filter is _convolution_.
+In the last session, we discussed how a filter in ConvNet can be used to produce feature maps.
+The process of applying a filter is the _convolution_.
 This is also at the core of implementing static convolution filters.
-You can in principal design a filter that is sensitive to certain spatial patten.
-In result, you can obtain the interesting signal.
+You can in principle design a filter that is sensitive to a certain spatial pattern in order to obtain an interesting signal.

-Here we demonstrate how can you use an average filter to blur an image.
+Here we demonstrate how you can use an average filter to blur an image.

 The average filter that has $$M\times N$$ elements is defined as follows: